 The System object™ source code controls the appearance of the block dialog box.
-This section maps the System object code to the block dialog box using the System Identification for an FIR System Using MATLAB System Blocks example.
-This example uses two System objects, one that uses default System object to block dialog box mapping, and one that uses a custom mapping.
+This section maps the System object code to the block dialog box.
+This example code snippet uses two System objects, one that uses default System object to block dialog box mapping, and one that uses a custom mapping.

 The following figure shows how the source code corresponds to the dialog box

 elements when you do not customize the dialog using the

 getPropertyGroupsImpl methods.
 (The link to open the source code and

 the Simulate using parameter appear on all MATLAB